-I also work with an incredible group of researchers on some other projects, all of which involve interventions and implementation - hence we call ourselves 'Team Intervene' and we welcome you to join us if you have interests in this area.
+I work with an incredible group of researchers on some other projects, all of which involve interventions and implementation with young people - hence we call ourselves 'Team Intervene' and we welcome you to join us if you have interests in this area.
 The ATTUNE project is exploring the impact of multiple adversities and working with partners in the visual and performing arts as well as with neurodivergent communities.
 We have recently completed two interesting projects- the MindKind Study, funded by the Wellcome Trust examining which data governance models are most acceptable to adolescents for the collection and curation of data.
-One of our main goals is to ensure that our work is fully informed by young people's voices and opinions.
-Furthermore, we are interested in the implementation of digital interventions and are looking at the many different mental mealth apps that have been developed.
-We are applying this understanding to the implementation of the MyMoodCoach App developed as part of the EcoWeb trial.
-I am also part of the Excluded Lives research team, which explores the causes and consequences of school exclusion, and the experiences of young people directly impacted by exclusion.
+We work on the implementation of digital interventions and the EcoWeb trial also concluded in 2022.
+I am part of the Excluded Lives research team, which explores the causes and consequences of school exclusion, fully informed by the experiences of young people.

-I am working with the Oxford and Thames Valley ARC to evaluate the changes in child mental health services across the region.
+The Oxford and Thames Valley ARC has supported the majority of my recent work.
 I am particularly interested in barriers young people face in accessing mental health services and have previously spent some time at the Ethox Centre to explore some of the ethical challenges of mental health provision in schools.
-The findings of this work are currently being written up for publication.
+The findings of this work are very interesting and currently being written up for publication.

-Refugee mental health needs have been a longstanding interest of mine and I have previously examined the epidemiology of (and the risk and protective factors for) mental health difficulties in refugee children, I am concerned about the psychological impacts of immigration detention and have an active interest in Narrative Exposure Therapy for PTSD.
+Refugee mental health needs have been a longstanding interest and I have previously examined the epidemiology of (and the risk and protective factors for) mental health difficulties in refugee children, I am concerned about the psychological impacts of immigration detention and have an active interest in Narrative Exposure Therapy for PTSD.
 For Children's Mental Health Week 2019 we made a 6-part Podcast Series on Mental Health Interventions for Refugee Children aimed at anyone wanting to learn more about the needs of these children.
 Do listen!
 I support the amazing Oxford Clinical Medical Students in their work with the Oxford Refugee Health Initiative.

 I previously completed an NIHR post-doctoral fellowship, during which I developed a mental health toolbox for schools that can be used by any front-line worker in the school setting (online).

 I work clinically as a Consultant in Child and Adolescent Psychiatry in the Department of Children's Psychological Medicine- an outstanding team that works in the Oxford Children's Hospital (Oxford University Hospitals NHSFT).